jperon/ltl/Readme.md

 # Usage

-`ltl` will read the file given as input (or stdin) if applicable, and write to stdout the result of the code given as argument.
-If this code returns a string, it will be output to stdout ; if it returns a table, it will be output to stdout line by line (with `tconcat(RESULT, '\n')`).
+`ltl` will write to stdout the result of the code given as argument.
+If this code returns a string, it will be output to stdout ;
+if it returns a table, it will be output to stdout line by line (with `tconcat(RESULT, '\n')`) ; if it returns a function (that *must* be an iterator), it will be iterated, and the result printed line by line.

+`ltl` may operate as a filter thanks to the special `IN` table (that wraps `io.stdin`), reading the file given as input (or stdin) if applicable.

 ## Arguments description